Use the Security Challenge

 - Within the settings of the Site you launched, update the password you have stored for it (instructions will vary for every website).
 If desired, you can use LastPass to generate a secure password.

 - Once you have updated your stored password, log out of the Site.

 - Log back in to the Site with your new password.
 When LastPass offers to save the new password, click Update.

-- Optionally, at the bottom of the "Detailed Stats" section, you can click Check now to check your email addresses against known security breaches.
+- If desired, you can click Check now to check your email addresses against known security breaches.

-- Once all of your weak passwords have been updated, close the window and run the Security Challenge again to view your new scores.
+- Once all of your desired passwords have been updated, close the window and run the Security Challenge again to view your new scores.

 Once you have run the Security Challenge, your results will display 3 scores, as follows:

 - This is a combined rating of how strong your passwords generally are, meaning their overall length and complexity, with the highest possible score being 100 points.
 The following settings affect your security score:

 - This compares your scores against all other LastPass users who have run the Security Challenge.
 You are placed in a percentile according to your current security score.
 The lower the percentage, the better your ranking.